ColinFay/debugin/README.md

 With base R, the traceback is printed in reverse order (from the last call to the first).
 With `trace_back()`, you get the call stack in the order the calls were made.
-Plus, the first call is printed in blue, and the call causing the error in printed in red, if your R session support ANSI colors.
+Plus, the first call is printed in blue, and the call causing the error in printed in red (if your R session support ANSI colors).

 ``` r
 my_fun <- function(x){